zaboyle/3db/README.md

 `$ python3 -m venv env`

 3. activate the environment using
 `$ source env/bin/activate`
+   then install our package using
+`$ pip install -e .`

 4. Grab your favorite Python program and copy it into the `main/` folder.
+Be sure to include the line
+`import pdb;pdb.set_trace()`
-Be sure to include the line `import pdb;pdb.set_trace()` atop the file you wish to debug.
+atop the file you wish to debug.
 Now, navigate to `config.py` and change `PROGRAM_NAME` to the name of the python file

 5. run the api server using
 	`$ chmod +x bin/* `